 In 2016, the Open Choice Program/Project Concern will celebrate 50 years of offering excellence in education.
 The Open Choice Program offers public school students in Hartford the opportunity to attend public schools in suburban towns, at no cost to the student's family.
 Participation in the Open Choice program is voluntary.The goals of the Hartford Region Open Choice Program are to improve academic achievement; to reduce racial, ethnic and economic isolation; and to provide all children with a choice of high quality educational programs.

 Students must complete and submit an application which is available through the Regional School Choice Office (RSCO).
 The Open Choice program is open to children entering grades K – 12 who are currently enrolled in public schools.
 However, South Windsor Public Schools may not have seats available in all grades at all times.
 Open Choice applicants are placed into schools through the RSCO lottery.
 Eligible students with a sibling enrolled in the program are given preference in the lottery for the town in which their sibling attends school.
-Applicants will be notified of acceptance by the Choice office.
+Applicants will be notified of acceptance by CREC's Open Choice office.

 Once accepted into the Open Choice program, your child can remain in the program until s/he graduates from high school.
 However, if you are a Hartford resident and you move out of Hartford, your child will no longer be eligible to participate in the program.